UoA-eResearch/cer_swait/user_documentation/README.md

 JOBID=($x)                  # 2.
 Grab the output from sbatch and extract and JOBID=${JOBID[3]}           #    store the job id.

-python swait.py -j $JOBID   # 3.
+swait -j $JOBID             # 3.
 Run swait with the job id.

 # Checks for successful job completion..
 if [ "$?"==0 ]